-Carolyn Leonhart and her “All Star” Trio will perform at The Parlor at Hailey’s on Wednesday Feb.
-12 to celebrate Valentine’s Day
+Carolyn Leonhart and her “All Star” Trio are set to perform at The Parlor at Hailey’s Harp and Pub on Wed.
+Feb.
+12 from 7-9PM for a special Valentine’s Day event

-Photo: Leonhart sings “In France They Kiss on Main Street” at Joe’s Pub
+Photo: Leonhart performing “In France They Kiss on Main Street” at Joe’s Pub

 1. What's the best thing about what you do?